mlee241/ST558Project1/README.md

 need to construct a URL with the name of the table and attributes we want to pull from it.

 In addition, I wrote 5 more functions that take different endpoints.
-In terms of preserving space in the README.md, you can find the 5 functions in the README.Rmd.

 ``` r
 base_url = "https://records.nhl.com/site/api"
 ```

+## Function for Franchise

 ``` r
 get_franchise = function(){